 If Southwestern receives notice of a complaint filed with BPPE, it will respond as and when appropriate.
 Southwestern will cooperate with any BPPE investigation.
 Southwestern's response may include an investigation.
-The President & Dean will determine whether an internal or external investigator should be appointed, and any investigator will coordinate with Southwestern's General Counsel.
+The Dean will determine whether an internal or external investigator should be appointed.
+Any investigator will coordinate with Southwestern's General Counsel.